ashdavies/talks/2023/07/06/beyond-the-mockery.md

 }
 ```

-^ When classes are imported the Java virtual machine uses the classpath environment variable.
+^ JVM takes classpath as an argument to load classes.

-^ You could then override the classpath with your own implementation for specific classes.
+^ Can override with custom implementations.

 ---

-# 🧵 Seams
+# Refactoring: Seams 🧵
 ## Linking: Classpath

 ```kotlin